-Criteria JORC Code explanation Commentary publicly available technical data.
-Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
+Criteria JORC Code explanation Commentary Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
 If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
 If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (eg 'down hole length, true width not known').
 Drillholes drilled vertical and orthogonal to generally flat to shallow dipping clay mineralisation.
 Drilled width is approximately true width.
 Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported.
 These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
-Diagrams are included at relevant sections in this Report Drilling is presented in long-section and cross section as appropriate.
-Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
-Electromagnetic data processing presented in this release is across all tenure at Splinter Rock.
-Further work on the remainder of the project is underway Mineralisation has been reported at a variety of cut-off grades Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
+Drilling is presented in plan as appropriate.
+No cross sections are presented due to the irregular and wide space drilling Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
+All drillhole results have been reported including those drill holes where no significant intersection was recorded.
+Electromagnetic data processing presented in this release is across all tenure at Grass Patch.
+Further work on the remainder of the project is underway Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
 All material data available is reported.
-There have been various photogrammetric and geophysical surveys at Splinter Rock at various times that have contributed to understanding of the geology of the deposit.
-The Competent Person considers these to have been undertaken in an appropriate manner.
 All material data available is reported for test work conducted on bottle roll acid leaching of rare earths.
 ANSTO conducted hydrochloric acid leaching tests with samples undergoing a bottle roll at 25g/L hydrlochloric acid concentration, 30'C temperature, ambient pressure and 4 wt% solids for 24 hours.
 As mentioned in the report, the recoverability of rare earths are indicative only and do not currently account for additional losses that may occur during downstream processing.
 The metallurgical samples that have been provided to the laboratory for leaching assessment are detailed within this report.
 Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale step-out drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
-Mineralisation is open perpendicular to the drill traverses.
-The Competent Person recommends that OD6 drill traverses in this direction.
-Further work will include additional air core drilling core drilling (e.g sonic or push-tube drilling, mineralogy, metallurgical test work and study work.
-Further work will include additional air core drilling, core drilling (e.g sonic or push-tube drilling, mineralogy, metallurgical testwork and study work.
-Further Metallurgical testwork and study work Further Metallurgical work is detailed within this report.
+Further work will include additional air core drilling, core drilling (e.g sonic or push-tube drilling, mineralogy, metallurgical test work and study work.
+Further Metallurgical work is detailed within this report.